 Orlene Lefebvre Bathroom September 27th, 2017

 Natzu Shimizu Bathroom September 23rd, 2017

 Use fancy little trays to collect and curate your bath items; place a few bath oils and soaps on one a cluster of votive candles on another.
 Potted plants are a wonderful way to add mystery and depth.
 Try ferns orchids or a palm.
 Mood lighting is key for the spa escape look so look beyond the standard choices for interesting light fixtures.
 I adore Moroccan hanging lanterns; hung alone or in a cluster they add a big punch of style and cast an amazing glow.
 Cultivate the feel of a five‐star European hotel with rich materials glossy finishes and a tightly edited black and white palette.
 Search vintage shops for a small glass‐front cabinet to use for towel storage.
 Paint it in the glossiest darkest black you can find then fill it with fluffy white towels.

 Manya Matveev Bathroom September 23rd, 2017

-Rosetta Loreta Living Room September 18th, 2017
+Rosetta Loreta Dining Room September 23rd, 2017

 Orlene Lefebvre Bathroom September 22nd, 2017

 Manya Matveev Dining Room September 22nd, 2017